E-sports An Alternative Future for Televised Sports?

 of consumers attend e-sports events, a figure that varies little by market and that has been relatively flat since 2016

-- The of consumers that watch games videos represent the addressable market for e-sports
+- The of that watch games videos represent addressable market for e-sports

-- Gaming video streams are to gaming what televised sports are to live sports
+- Gaming video are to gaming what televised are to live sports

-- E-sports need to build an organic base of small event communities to drive longer-term success of larger events
+- E-sports need build an organic base of event communities to drive longer-term of larger events

-- A key question is how e-sports will perform as a live sport compared to televised
+- A key is how e-sports will perform a live sport compared to

-- IOC president Thomas Bach rejected e-sports’ consideration for future Olympics in September 2018
+- IOC president Bach rejected e-sports’ consideration for Olympics in September 2018

-- As Gen Z games fans age, current delineations between televised sports and e-sports will matter less
+- As Gen games fans age, current delineations televised sports and e-sports will less

 Companies and brands mentioned in this report: Amazon, Audi, AT+T, BBC, Caffeine, Coca Cola, eNations Cup, ESPN, FIFA, Fortnite, Geico, Google, FIFA, IOC, Live Nation, McLaren, NBA, NBA League, Ninja, Stadia, Sky, The Olympics, Tfue, The World Series, Twitch, Visa, YouTube